LokeshSr03/Hoster/README.md

 # Hoster-Tailwindcss
-Hosterr is a React.js-based single-page app styled with Tailwind CSS.
+Hoster is a React.js-based single-page app styled with Tailwind CSS.